 And he’s as happy as a pig in “you-know-what” moving dirt around.
 I was amazed at how many levers and controls are on the thing.
-The owner’s manual is about 3 inches thick, but he worked his way through it in just a few hours.
-He’s an engineer, so to him, this kind of thing is like a romance novel is to the rest of us.
+The owner’s manual is about three inches thick, but he worked his way through it in just a few hours.
+He’s an engineer, so to him, this how-to guide is like a romance novel to the rest of us.
 Then he hopped right up in the driver’s seat and took control of it like the macho man he is.
 (I can just imagine the book cover now!)

-Yes, I’ll admit it; I’m mechanically challenged.
-My daughter will spend 30 minutes on YouTube then change the timing belt on her SUV.
+Yes, I admit it; I’m mechanically challenged.
+My daughter, however, spent 30 minutes on YouTube then changed the timing belt on her SUV.
 I was so proud of her I almost busted my buttons!
 Me, on the other hand, I never even learned how to change the oil in my car.
 (She can do that too.)

-Yours truly has been known to drive around with the parking brake on.
+Yours truly has been known to drive around with the parking break on.

 It’s not because I’m blonde (most days).
 It’s not because I don’t have enough grey matter — I’m a pretty sharp cookie (most days).
 I just have a healthy fear and respect for the risks involved should something go wrong.
 Let’s just say I’d rather not be thought a fool should I fail.
 If I do fail, I’d rather it be with devices that don’t do much damage or cost a lot to repair.
 Our manual can opener is a good bet.

 When my oldest was five, he pushed me aside from a kitchen gadget I was trying to fix and said, “Here Mom, I’ll do that for you!”
 And by golly, he did.
-Even HE could tell I was in over my head by watching my lack of progress.
+Even HE could tell I was in over my head.
 It’s moms like me who hate to admit, “So easy a five year old can do it!”

 Maybe I’m not so dumb after all!